tagconcierge/consent-banner-js/README.md

 `docker-compose up -d dev`

-Before we need to install npm package:
+But first, we need to install dependencies:

 `docker-compose run dev npm i`

-And if we need `node` we get into the a shell like that:
+And if we need `node` cli we get into the a shell like that:

 `docker-compose run --rm dev bash`

-Finally, to build the build we run:
+Finally, to build minified JS file we run:

 `docker-compose run dev npm run build`